Sameer447/Sameer447/README.md

 ### From [Sameer447](https://github.com/Sameer447) with 💙

-<i>💻 "Code is like humor.
+<i>"Code is like humor.
 When you have to explain it, it's bad!" – Cory House</i>

   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=6,11,20&height=100&section=footer" width="100%" alt="Footer"/>